1.6 Installing eDirectory

 -i

-Prevents the nds-install script from invoking the ndsconfig upgrade if a DIB is detected at the time of the upgrade.
+Prevents the nds-install script from invoking the ndsconfig upgrade command if a DIB is detected at the time of the upgrade.

 -j